 Single Licenses with Unattended or Manual License Activation

 Single licenses are bound to the MAC and cpuid of the individual firewall and cannot be transferred.
 To make deploying a large number of firewalls easier, the Control Center can automatically fill in or complete the Barracuda Activation for newly managed firewalls using single licenses.
 If you have filled in the Activation Template (Config > CC Parameters) on the Control Center, the form is automatically filled in.
-By enabling unattended activation in the Barracuda Activation tab for your license, you will not be prompted when a unit is activated.
+By enabling unattended activation for your license, you will not be prompted when a unit is activated.

 There are three types of pool licenses: